Shengqi77/RLR-AT/README.md

-# RLR-AT
-Long-range Turbulence Mitigation: A Large-scale Dataset and A Coarse-to-fine Framework
+# Long-range Turbulence Mitigation: A Large-scale Dataset and A Coarse-to-fine Framework (ECCV 2024)